slipwayhq/slipway_docs/docs/getting-started/create-your-first-rig.md

 slipway serve . add-api-key --name "example_key"
 ```

-This will add a hashed API key to the `slipway_serve.json` file, and output the unhashed key to the console.
+This will add a hashed API key to the `slipway_serve.json` file, and output the unhashed key to the terminal.

-__Make a note of the unhashed key, as we will use it in a moment.__
+__Make a note of the unhashed key displayed in the terminal, as we will use it in a moment.__

 Next edit `slipway_serve.json` and update the `rig_permissions` as follows:
 ```json title="slipway_serve.json"